 Employee lunch break: what are the rules?

-During his working time, the employee is at the disposal of the employer and complies with his instructions without being able to freely go about personal activities.
+During his working time, the employee is at the disposal of his employer and must comply with the employer's directives without being able to go about his personal activities freely.

-However, the employer must give the employee a break for lunch.
+However, the employer must grant the employee a break after a certain number of hours of work.

-As soon as the daily working time reaches 6 hours, the employee must have a break of at least 20 minutes consecutive.
+As soon as the daily working time reaches 6 hours uninterrupted, the employee must be granted a break of at least 20 minutes consecutive.

-The break shall be granted either immediately after six hours of work or before the six-hour period has expired.
+The break shall be granted either immediately after six hours of work or before the six-hour period has elapsed.

-A company or establishment agreement or agreement may fix a longer break time.
+One collective agreement or a collective company agreement can set a longer break time.

 Employee under 18 years

-In principle, it is forbidden for the employee to have a meal in a room assigned to work.
+In principle, it is forbidden to eat a meal in a room assigned to work.

-Depending on the number of employees who wish to take their lunch break in the company, a catering room can be set up.
+Depending on the number of employees wishing to take their lunch break in the company, a catering room is set up.

-The employer shall provide employees with a place to eat in good health and safety conditions.
+The employer must provide employees with a place where they can eat in good health and safety.

-The employer, after the Social and Economic Committee (ESC)provides employees with a catering room.
+The employer, after the Social and Economic Committee (ESC), must provide employees with a catering room.

-This room shall be equipped with the following:
+This room shall be equipped with all of the following:

 - Means of storing or refrigerating food and beverages